 The right hon.
 Member for Wokingham (John Redwood) made a point about recycling and right-to-buy receipts.
 The situation is very difficult in areas such as Hackney.
 We have a shortage of land to recycle, and land is expensive.
 Since the ’80s, we have lost 10,000 homes to right to buy, yet the waiting list for social housing now stands at 12,100—the highest figure in 12 years.
 Up to 500 new people are applying to be added to that waiting list every month; if I have time, I will give some of their stories.

 In my borough, more people rent privately than own their own homes—not because they do not want to own their own homes, but because they have no option.
 However, given rent levels in the private rented sector, it is amazing that they can afford to do so.
 A typical two-bedroom property costs £420 a week, while a four-bedroom property costs £683 a week.
 Those were the median values of London rents in January this year, according to data from the Valuation Office Agency.
-People are squandering money on private rented accommodation, unable to even think about putting aside a deposit, even if on their income they could afford to get on the housing ladder.
+People are squandering money on private rented accommodation, unable even to think about putting aside a deposit, even if on their income they could afford to get on the housing ladder.

 We need to examine the fact that so many people now need social housing because they cannot get on the ladder.
 The knock-on effect of this cost shunting is immense.
-Hidden homelessness is growing massively in my constituency: in many households, one family live in the bedroom while another whole family live in the living room.
+Hidden homelessness is growing massively in my constituency: in many households, one family live in the bedroom while another live in the living room.
 Does the Minister have access to any figures on that?

 This is one of the new big scandals.
 When I started out as a young councillor, I used to visit families in bed and breakfasts.
 There was then a cross-party consensus, driven by the Labour Government, to get rid of the practice of putting people in bed-and-breakfast accommodation.
 We are now seeing a huge cost in homelessness.
-My local newspaper, the Hackney Gazette, which comes under the umbrella of Archant, has done a very good investigation on how much is being spent on homeless families.
+My local newspaper, the Hackney Gazette, which comes under the umbrella of Archant, has done a good investigation on how much is being spent on homeless families.
 Hackney Council alone—just one London borough council—spent £35 million last calendar year to house homeless families in temporary accommodation, where they spend three to four years on average.

-I used to say to people, “If you qualify as in need of housing, you might be in a hostel for six months, but hang in there and you’ll get something”, but increasingly they are now there for not just a year, but 18 months.
+I used to say to people, “If you qualify as in need of housing, you might be in a hostel for six months, but hang in there and you’ll get something,” but increasingly they are now there for not just a year, but 18 months.
 I have known mothers come out of hospital with their newborn baby and go into a single room in a hostel with their other half and their toddler, alongside many other people with different vulnerabilities.
 That is not acceptable, as I am sure the Minister agrees.
 We want practical answers from him about how the Government will tackle the problem.

-It comes down to the supply of housing.
+This comes down to the supply of housing.
 It is important that we build that supply to ensure that there are homes in the right places, as the right hon.
 Member for Wokingham said.
 Average prices in Hackney have risen by 85% over the last five years.
 The average price for a semi-detached property is now £920,000, while the average price for a flat is more than £500,000.
 Another important aspect of the problem is that many people are trapped in flats because they cannot afford to borrow the additional money they need to move into a house.
 As my hon.
 Friend the Member for Ealing Central and Acton (Dr Huq) said, that is how we lose key public sector workers: they may need an extra bedroom or want a different lifestyle, and they do not really have the option in Hackney.

 Earlier this year, the Public Accounts Committee produced a report called “Housing: State of the Nation”, which was driven by our concern about the Government’s programme to release enough public land to build 100,000 homes over the last Parliament.
 That programme has improved thanks to the Committee’s scrutiny, but I warn the Minister that our report is part one of a series—not too long a series, I hope, if he listens to our concerns and takes on board our serious points.
 The report highlights the human costs of the homelessness problem: 120,000 children in England are living in temporary accommodation today.
 That is not only a cost to the public sector, but a human cost for those concerned and their communities.
 The consequences to individuals and to the taxpayer are immense.
 Having families moving around, changing schools and health providers, adds cost and stress to the system.

 More affordable housing for ownership is vital, but so is ensuring that affordable housing for rent really is affordable.
 Even for working people, it can be very difficult to afford a council rent in Hackney, particularly if they are on minimum wage or are not working full time.
 Housing benefit is taking the strain, along with the private sector.
 Some £21 billion a year is spent on housing benefit.
 As a new Minister in his Department, I am sure the Minister is aware of that figure.
-I hope that over the summer recess, when Parliament is not there to subject him to detailed scrutiny—don’t worry, we’ll be back— he will take the time to think about how that £21 billion could be better recycled and spent to serve those in need of social rented housing, as well as those who want to buy.
+I hope that over the summer recess, when Parliament is not there to subject him to detailed scrutiny—don’t worry, we’ll be back—he will take the time to think about how that £21 billion could be better recycled and spent to serve those in need of social rented housing, as well as those who want to buy.